The Rover's "Body"

 The large robotic arm on the front of the rover differs from Curiosity's for two main reasons:

-- Mars 2020 will collect rock cores.
-Mars 2020 needs to collect rock core samples and save them for possible future study by scientists.
+- Perseverance will collect rock cores.
+It needs to collect rock core samples and save them for possible future study by scientists.
 Curiosity studied samples collected onsite, using the rover's onboard laboratory.

-- Mars 2020 has a larger "hand," or turret.
-Mars 2020's new functions and new science tools means it must accommodate a larger turret at the end of the robot arm.
+- Perseverance has a larger "hand," or turret.
+The rover's new functions and new science tools means it must accommodate a larger turret at the end of the robot arm.
 This turret has the coring drill and two science instruments, plus a color camera for close-up surface inspection and also "selfies" for engineering health checkups.

 There is an internal workspace inside the rover body that is dedicated to picking up, moving and placing drill bits and sample tubes within the Sample Caching System.
 New motors that drive these specialized movements were needed beyond those used on rover Curiosity.
 The rover motor controller electronics have been modified from the Curiosity design to accommodate these motors.